jillianyen/guitar_tab_maker/README.txt

 to run:
-make sure all files in same directory in terminal type "javac GuitarMain.java" type "java GuitarMain"
+make sure all files in same directory in terminal, navigate to that directory type "javac GuitarMain.java" type "java GuitarMain"